 Old stories of battles, myths and legend abound in what was once a remote and heavily wooded part of the country.
 Christianity arrived here later than in most of Sussex.
 The Downs, forests and rivers made for a challenging route to the sea.
 However, long before the bridges, it was possible to ford the River Rother at Fittleworth and that would become part of a north/south route, past Bedham to Wisborough Green, with an early settlement evolving near the ford.
 Further up the hill the east/west route crossing it, would lead to the ‘upper’ part of Fittleworth.
 There may have been an eleventh century wooden church; later the parish church of St Mary the Virgin was built of stone.
 Following Victorian ‘renovation’ in 1871, just the tower remains from the twelfth century, along with the thirteenth century chancel of the old church.

-Until the last few years, the main village reference book, has been ‘The Story of Fittleworth’ by The Hon.
+Until the last few years, the main village reference book had been ‘The Story of Fittleworth’ by The Hon.
 Lady Maxse (preface 1935).
-Different aspects of the locality have been researched and published in the last few years, including ‘Fittleworth, Portrait of a Village’ produced for the Millennium by the Fittleworth and District Association and a mainly photographic record of ‘Fittleworth – A Time of Change 1895-1916’ compiled by Angela Brookfield.
-Most local historical sources are the records in West Sussex Record Office (WSRO) or by phoning 01243 753602 and some in the Norfolk Estate archives.
+Further aspects of the locality have since been researched and published.
+In the last few years books produced include ‘Fittleworth, Portrait of a Village’ written for the Millennium by the Fittleworth and District Association and a mainly photographic record of ‘Fittleworth – A Time of Change 1895-1916’ compiled by Angela Brookfield.
+Most local historical sources are the records in West Sussex Record Office (WSRO) or contacted by phoning 01243 753602 and also the records in the Norfolk Estate archives.
 The first Parish Registers to survive, detailing not just the ‘gentry’, but also names, families and occupations of villagers from c 1560, are now held at WSRO.

 Local resident, historian Dr Anthony Poole has researched and written informed monthly articles in the Village Magazine about Fittleworth places and people.
 It is generally agreed that:-